-This layered structure is very hard for lawyers to pierce through.
+This layered structure is very hard for lawyers or the ATO to pierce through.
 Maria is the only natural person in this three level structure.
 And she sits at the very bottom, removed by two layers from the assets.

 Historically, mutual investment funds, which attract investors from around the world, have registered themselves offshore to avoid the risk of double taxation of their surpluses.

 This isn’t necessarily a problem so long as the beneficiaries of the fund do pay income tax on the money they receive from the fund in their home country.

 When it comes to off-shore trusts, some argue that they are necessary to safeguard the privacy of beneficiaries.
 There are some circumstances where one can imagine this is a legitimate argument.

 Yet the problem is that it is easy to abuse the protection of privacy to facilitate tax evasion, money-laundering and other illegal endeavours.

 The British Virgin Islands are a popular offshore tax haven, since it is a British overseas territory and its highest Court is the Judicial Committee of the Privy Council in London.
 Of course, there are others.
 But let’s use the BVI as an example.

 There are four things you can get in the British Virgin Islands but not in Australia.
 These are: